IBM/aspera-cli/docs/README.erb.md

 Hootput lives in the terminal, watching over every command with wide, unblinking eyes.
 Known for concise output and sharp insight, this owl thrives where others get lost in the dark.
-It doesn’t chatter; it hoots—clear, precise, and always on time.
+It doesn’t chatter; it hoots-clear, precise, and always on time.

 Like <%=tool%>, Hootput is built for action: launching transfers, parsing options, and navigating APIs without hesitation.
 Light on feathers but heavy on wisdom, it turns complexity into simple one-liners.